 Here’s another thing I’d like to add to the previous article.
 I talked about how a software architect would work together with project managers, developers and other departments within the organization.
 I would like to stress how important it is that you can actually work together.
 I have been in situations where I may have had the title of architect on paper, and I was expected to be responsible for various things.
 But the company had a culture where managers decided everything, often even without informing, let alone consulting me.

 If you ever find yourself in such a situation, then RUN.
 The title of architect is completely meaningless if you do not actually have a say in anything.
 How can you be responsible for the development of software when you have no control over the terms under which that software is to be developed?
-And of course, managers never understand (or at least won’t admit) that it’s often their decisions that leads to projects not meeting their targets.
+And of course, managers never understand (or at least won’t admit) that it’s often their decisions that lead to projects not meeting their targets.